CAIA CHILDREN & YOUTH POLICIES & PROCEDURES

 Designated Lead for Safeguarding (“DSL”): Misak Ohanian (CAIA CEO)

-Deputy Lead for Safeguarding: Armine Sargsian
+Deputy Leads for Safeguarding: Armine Sargsian (Playworker) and Venetia Abrahamian (Youth worker)

 Trustee for Safeguarding: Alexandra Sarkis (CAIA Co-Chair of the Board)